alexanderkoller/pergamon/bibtypst.typ

     /// -> dict
     grid-style: (:),

+    /// The output of `format-reference` can be passed through the Typst #link("https://typst.app/docs/reference/foundations/eval/")[eval]
+    /// function
+    /// for final rendering.
+This is useful e.g. to typeset math in a paper title correctly.
+    /// Pass the `eval` mode in this argument, or pass `none` if you don't want to call
+    /// `eval`.
+    ///
+    /// -> str | none
+    eval-mode: "markup",

     /// The title that will be typeset above the bibliography in the document.
     /// The string given here will be rendered as a first-level heading without numbering.
     /// Pass `none` to suppress the bibliography title.